Excellence You Can Believe In

 The programs in our school exceed state requirements and are measured through regular testing.
 These tests show that Catholic school students in the Archdiocese of Louisville score significantly better than state and national averages.

 Catholic schools provide a bridge to other life experiences and opportunities.
 Graduates of Catholic schools are well prepared for college and life, and up to 99% of seniors typically pursue post-secondary education.
 The class of 2013 earned more than $115 million in scholarships.

 Several Catholic schools have been recognized as Blue Ribbon Schools of Excellence.
 This award represents the highest national honor presented to quality schools by the U.S. Department of Education.
 In addition, a number of schools have won awards for technology innovation, teaching excellence, and the arts.

 The professionals who teach your children are well-prepared to provide a rigorous and comprehensive education.
 Catholic school teachers are certified, and three out of four have advanced degrees.
 In addition, teachers regularly participate in continuing education opportunities to keep current with innovations in education and religious instruction.

 Because We Believe

-In his address to educators in the United States, Pope Benedict XVI reminded his audience that education is the heart of the Church and is critical to the Church’s mission to proclaim the good news of Jesus Christ.
+In his address to educators in the United States, His Holiness Pope Benedict XVI, Pope Emeritus, reminded his audience that education is the heart of the Church and is critical to the Church’s mission to proclaim the good news of Jesus Christ.

 Every day, children and youth in our schools have the opportunity to learn about the person of Jesus Christ, who is the source of our hope and salvation.
 They are invited to know Jesus personally, to love Him intimately, and to serve Him wholeheartedly.
 This “good news” is the reason our schools exist.
 Because We Believe.